-This air fryer Cornish hen is not only supremely easy to make with delightfully crisp results, but also a fun dinner for two or Valentine's Day meal!
-Serve it up 'just because' on occasion - the size of the bird means that all of that juicy, tasty meat has superb portions of crispy skin with it in each bite!
+This air fryer Cornish hen is not only supremely easy to make with delightfully crisp results but also a fun dinner for two!
+Serve it up 'just because' on any occasion - the size of the bird means that all of that juicy, tasty meat has superb portions of crispy skin with it in each bite!
+It's perfect for an easy everyday meal or a special occasion!

 Air Fryer Cornish Hen Recipe